In the Gardens Story

 Throughout the years this love grew, and I grew food and decorative plants continually.
 Living in places like Santa Barbara, CA, my yard was filled with avocado and persimmon trees, tangerines and lemons, olives and figs. Growing food there was a year-round opportunity.
 I planted my first vegetable garden with my young daughter, Sarah.

 Later, pursuing work as a rabbi, I became more and more acutely aware of climate issues affecting arable land.
 The distance that food travels affects its freshness and our carbon footprint.
 Chemical fertilizers, pesticides and herbicides help maintain our dependence on oil and contaminate our air, soil and water, to say nothing of their damage to our food itself.
-More and more communities live in dire poverty and/or food deserts.
+More and more communities live in areas dire poverty and/or food insecurity.

 It doesn’t take much space to grow healthy food; a 4’ x 8’ raised garden bed will supply half the fresh produce needed for a family of two.
 This was part of the model for In the Gardens.